401(k) vs. IRA: what’s the difference?

 A Roth 401(k) is the opposite.
 Employee contributions are made after tax, and withdrawals are tax-free (because the tax has already been paid).

-401(k) owners and their employers contribute differently/at different times depending on whether it’s a traditional or Roth account.
+401(k) owners and their employers contribute differently or at different times depending on whether it’s a traditional or Roth account.

-When you have a 401(k), you are responsible for choosing your specific investments from an assortment of stocks, bonds, mutual funds and target-date funds.
+When you have a 401(k), you are responsible for choosing your specific investments from a range of stocks, bonds, mutual funds, and target-date funds.
 There will also be contribution limits (which are impacted by inflation) to consider.

-It’s wise to speak to a financial advisor when making big financial decisions.
-Unbiased can help match you with a financial advisor suited to your needs.
+For 2024, the annual limit on employee contributions for workers under 50 was $23,000.
+For individuals aged 50 and over, an additional ‘catch-up’ contribution limit of $7,500 also exists.When it comes to a major financial issue such as retirement planning, it makes sense to speak to a financial advisor.
+Unbiased can help match you with a professional suited to your needs.
 Simply answer a few questions, and we’ll do the rest.
 Get started here.

 Is an IRA a 401(k)?
-No. An IRA is an acronym that stands for Individual Retirement Account.
+No. An IRA is an acronym for an individual retirement account, which is a separate retirement savings account.

-Anyone with income can open an IRA through a bank/online brokerage/personal broker/investment company and pay into it, saving and investing in the long term.
+Anyone with income can open an IRA through a bank, online brokerage, personal broker, or investment company and contribute to it, saving and investing for the long term.

 Unlike a 401(k), there’s no need to involve (or have) an employer when opening an IRA.

-There are annual income limitations for deducted contributions, and money held in an IRA usually can’t be withdrawn before the age of 59½ without incurring a 10% tax penalty.
+There are annual income limitations for deducted contributions, and money held in an IRA can usually not be withdrawn before the age of 59 and a half without incurring a 10% tax penalty.

 There are four main types of IRA: